CaudaPavonis/hello-world/README.md

 This repository is built step by step in the tutorial.

 Another line to show how fetch, merge, push, and pull work.

+Another line to show how pull specifically works.